 course is wrong?

 A. This probably is because you are teaching a special topics course.
-The information in Banner is correct, but the process we use to upload courses into SSC-Campus uses the name of one special topics course for all being taught that term.
+The information in Banner is correct, but the process we use to upload courses into EAB Navigate uses the name of one special topics course for all being taught that term.
 We are working to correct this issue.
 In the meantime, you are able to respond to the Progress Report so long as the roster is correct.

 Q. What do I do if some of the students in my class have the correct last name, but